basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak.md

 <div class="note">
 <div class="title">Note on <code>allow_mult</code> and Riak clients</div>
-In Riak CS, the <code>allow_mult=true</code> setting is used only internally.
-Clients connecting to Riak will not need to engage in conflict resolution or deal with siblings.
+In Riak, the <code>allow_mult=true</code> setting is used only internally.
+Clients connecting to Riak CS will not need to engage in conflict resolution or deal with siblings.
 </div>

 {{#1.4.0+}} <div class="note"><div class="title">Note</div>As of version 1.4,